jlortiz528/academic-kickstart/content/post/py2022/index.md

 subtitle: ''

 # Summary for listings and search engines
-summary: DC-Area Juniors Finance Conference 2022
+summary: by Johannes Poeschl and Ram Yamarthy

 # Link this post with a project
 projects: []